irfanhakim-as/linux-wiki/topics/partitionmanager.md

 6. In the **Boot** section of the UEFI, locate the **Boot Override** option and select the USB drive to boot into the Manjaro KDE Plasma Live USB.

 > [!IMPORTANT]
-> The target drive should be of the same capcaity or bigger than the source drive.
+> The target drive should be of the same capacity or bigger than the source drive.

 > [!CAUTION]
 > The following steps will wipe the target drive clean, so make sure that you have backed up all the data you need from the target drive before proceeding.